johnmcfarlane/papers/c++/error-handling.md

 #### End User Contract

 The overarching contract that a program must fulfil is to its end user.
-All following contracts exist in support of this fulfilment.
+The other contracts exist in support of this fulfilment.

-* agreement: program documentation, possibly including a `--help` option or a 'man' page
+* agreement: program documentation, possibly including a `--help` option or a _man_ page
 * provider: the program developer
 * user: the program user
-* violation by user: input data is validated and erroneous input is handled early through normal program control flow
+* violation by user: input such as command-line parameters, UI interaction, data files, and network traffic is validated and errors are handled through program control flow, typically leading to rejection.

-Input might include command-line parameters, UI interaction, data files and network traffic.
-Input identified as erroneous should be rejected by the program.

-Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input and increase the chance of subsequent success.
+Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input and increases the chance of later success.
 For example,
 meaningful feedback might take the form of a diagnostic emitted on the error stream, followed by exit with non-zero status.

-Input that is not rejected must be incapable of causing violations of any below-mentioned contracts.
+Input that is not rejected must be incapable of causing violations of any of the other contracts.
 Such violations could result in security vulnerabilities or unsafe program behaviour in safety-critical applications.
 Fuzzers can help to test whether the program fails to reject erroneous input.